lukebenn/TunerAPI/README.md

 tuner.init();
 ```
 Everything is now set and you are ready to run any of the commands found in the tuner class.

+## Need a working example?

+This whole repo is a working MCUXpresso project made for the LPC802!